macewansce/pcom-0160-capstone-wiki/Application-Overview/Application-DevOps.md

 The Capstone project is hosted on Azure DevOps and uses the features and functions available to build and deploy the code to applications servers.

-The To Do application is configured to run a build and deploy pipeline when code is pushed to the `main` or `release-candidate` branches.
+The To Do application is configured to run a build and deploy pipeline when code is pushed to the `main` or `test` branches.